 Like shareholders in a corporation, limited partners have limited liability.
 This means they have no management authority and are only liable on debts incurred by the firm to the extent of their registered investment.

 The GPs pay the LPs a return on their investment (similar to a dividend), the nature and extent of which is usually defined in the partnership agreement.
-General partners thus carry more liability, and in cases of financial loss, the GPs will be the ones which are liable.
+General partners thus carry more liability, and in cases of financial loss, the GPs will be the ones who are liable.
 Limited partnerships are distinct from limited liability partnerships, in which all partners have limited liability.
 In some jurisdictions, the limited liability of the LPs is contingent on their not participating in management.

 A Limited Liability Partnership is a partnership where a partner’s liability for the debts of the partnership is limited except in the case of liability for acts of professional negligence or malpractice.
-In some states, LLPs may only be formed for purposes of practicing a licensed profession, typically attorneys, accountants and architects.
+In some states, LLPs may only be formed for purposes of practicing a licensed profession, typically attorneys, accountants, and architects.
 This is often the only form of limited partnership allowed for law firms (as opposed to general partnerships).

 A limited liability partnership (LLP) is a partnership in which some or all partners (depending on the jurisdiction) have limited liabilities.
 It, therefore, exhibits elements of partnerships and corporations.
 In an LLP, one partner is not responsible or liable for another partner’s misconduct or negligence.
 This is an important difference from the traditional unlimited partnership, in which each partner has joint liability.
 In an LLP, some partners have a form of limited liability similar to that of the shareholders of a corporation.